What Do You Do When You Get Your Income Tax Audited?

 The first thing to do would be to keep calm and let the auditor do their job.
 Depending on the reason and rationale for the audit, the taxpayer will be required to provide relevant information pertaining to the issue at hand.

 If there are tax adjustments to be made, the taxpayer will receive a notification with details of proposed tax adjustments and the rationale for making such adjustments.

 The taxpayer will be allowed to state their views on the findings or proposed tax adjustments.
-If they want to file an objection, they’ll need to do so within 18 days of the notification to the Special Commissioners of Income Tax.
+If they want to file an appeal, they’ll need to do so within 30 days of the notification to the Special Commissioners of Income Tax.
 Additional information and copies of evidence should be provided to support this objection.

 This is why we should always keep our records like receipts and invoices for seven years, as LHDN has the right to audit your tax file from as far back as seven years.

 In an audit, a taxpayer can request for his or her tax agent to be present during an interview.
 A taxpayer who is not conversant in Bahasa Malaysia or English is allowed to bring in an interpreter.